 We all know that rejected insurance claims cost your practice, but how much exactly?
-An average sized practice generates 200 claims a month and with an average denial rate of 8%, 16 claims are rejected monthly.
-It costs up to $40 per appealed denial, which can run your practice up to $7,680 per year!
+An average sized practice generates 200 claims a month and even with a below average denial rate of 8%, 16 claims are rejected monthly.
+It costs up to $40 per appealed denial, which can run your practice up to $7,680 per year at best!
 But fear not, we are here to share a few tips on how to prevent claim rejections.

-Last month, the VisionWeb Insurance Team attended an informative webinar hosted by Emdeon about investing in information technology at your practice.
+The VisionWeb Insurance Team attended an informative webinar hosted by Change Healthcare about investing in information technology at your practice.
 Essentially, the more money your practice spends on IT needs, the more efficient it becomes.
-This in turn can improve your billing and business habits, and increase revenue!
-Here is a re-cap of the key points addressed at the webinar and helpful tips that your practice should implement as soon as possible.
+This in turn can improve your billing and business habits, and increase revenue.
+Here is a recap of the key points addressed at the webinar and helpful tips that your practice should implement as soon as possible.

 Most practice management systems maintain a date of entry, date of service, and date of submission that can help you identify the numbers above.
 As you run through the process, also compare your patient claim filing process to the traditional and best practices cycle.